-Senior forward Abby Roque has her Wisconsin Badgers women’s hockey team in the hunt for a second consecutive national championship.
+Senior forward Abby Roque helped lead her Wisconsin Badgers women’s hockey team to another successful season.

 Roque’s stellar play also has the standout in the conversation for the prestigious Patty Kazmaier Award, presented annually to the top women’s college hockey player in the nation.